steveattewell/osm-ai-map/README.md

 ## How does it work?
-1. It takes any input you give it e.g. "Car parks", or "I want to read a book" and asks chatgpt-4 API to write a filter query for the Overpass Turbo API
+1. It takes any input you give it e.g. "Car parks", or "I want to read a book" and asks chatgpt-4 API to write a filter query for the Overpass API
-2. Takes the resultin query that gpt-4 write and then uses that to make a call to Overpass Turbo tog et features from OpenStreetMap
+2. Takes the resultin query that gpt-4 write and then uses that to make a call to Overpass to get features from OpenStreetMap
 3. Displays whatever features it recieved on the map (or an error if chatgpt-4 failed to write a great query.

 ## EXAMPLE: If you centre the map over London and enter: "I want to see a show"